Javran/xmonad-entryhelper/README.md

         -- your new main entry point
         main :: IO ()
         main = withHelper oldMain

+    If you are using the default "restart xmonad" action in your keybinding (typically `mod-q`), you don't have to do anything.
+This project handles `xmonad --recompile && xmonad --restart` properly.
+It's recommended to leave it `xmonad --recompile && xmonad --restart` since this works for both the original XMonad and this EntryHelper.

 2. Finally you need to have a writable local `PATH` directory.